 Keep Your Books Accurate And Up-To-Date

-Well-kept financial records and comprehensive accounting reports will help you to comprehend your business cash flow.
+Well-kept financial records and comprehensive accounting reports will help you to comprehend your business cash flow (Also see Type of Common Accounting Errors).
 You should be responsible for your company accounting and bookkeeping.
 You should always make an effort to understand your business financial records and enhance your understanding of your business cash flow.

 Keep Your Accounting Process Simple